dotnet/sdk/documentation/TemplateEngine/Runnable-Project-Templates---Value-Forms.md

     }
 ```

 `titleCase` - converts the value to title case using the casing rules of the current culture.
 See [TextInfo.ToTitleCase(String) documentation](https://docs.microsoft.com/dotnet/api/system.globalization.textinfo.totitlecase) for more details.
-Available since version 5.0.200.
+Available since .NET 5.0.300.
 ```
     "forms": {
         "title": {